sveltejs/kit/documentation/docs/00-introduction.md

 And SvelteKit does this all while providing a lightning-fast development experience where changes to your code show up in your browser automatically.
 We do this by leveraging [Vite](https://vitejs.dev/) with a [Svelte plugin](https://github.com/sveltejs/vite-plugin-svelte), so that [updates are instant and precise without reloading the page or blowing away application state](https://vitejs.dev/guide/features.html#hot-module-replacement).

 You don't need to know Svelte to understand the rest of this guide, but it will help.
 In short, it's a UI framework that compiles your components to highly optimized vanilla JavaScript.
-Read the [introductory blog post](https://svelte.dev/blog/svelte-3-rethinking-reactivity) and the [tutorial](https://svelte.dev/tutorial) to learn more.
+Read the [introduction to Svelte blog post](https://svelte.dev/blog/svelte-3-rethinking-reactivity) and the [Svelte tutorial](https://svelte.dev/tutorial) to learn more.

 ### Getting started